The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Related Work

-The prevalence at which different topological patterns occur in real-world datasets is also an active area of consideration. \citet{teneva2023_knowledge} investigated the frequency of topological and cardinality patterns in 29 real-world KGs from a range of domains, including biomedical.
-They observed that, under their chosen pattern definitions, many relations in biomedical KGs are predominantly many-to-many and that there was a lack of composition relations.
+The prevalence of different topological patterns in real-world datasets is also an active area of research.
+The frequency of topological and cardinality patterns in 29 real-world KGs from a range of domains, including biomedical was investigated in \citep{teneva2023_knowledge}.
+The authors observed that, under their chosen pattern definitions, many relations in biomedical KGs are predominantly many-to-many and that there was a lack of composition relations.
 Other work investigated the prevalence of symmetric and composition relations in 3 common KG benchmark datasets, finding that the majority of relations were anti-symmetric and that composition relations were rarer~\citep{ali2021bringing}.

 It is also crucial to understand how the presence of topological patterns could impact validation metrics if not considered when creating train/test splits.
 The benchmark dataset FB15k was found to contain inverse triple pairs where one part was in the train set and its counterpart in the test set, meaning that models could simply memorise pairs~\citep{toutanova2015_fb15k-237}.
 A new dataset, FB15k-237, was created to remove these train/test set leakages.
 Another common dataset, WN18, was found to have a similar problem, with the WN18RR dataset created to address this~\citep{toutanova2015_fb15k-237}.